 Of course, much depends on the specialists.

-However, correctional and pedagogical work conducted by the specialists can bring the expected results only with the help of close and effective cooperation with the parents and relatives of the child; therefore, the active participation of parents and relatives is a major factor.
+However, correctional and pedagogical work conducted by the specialists, and ENT doctor Singapore, that can bring the expected results only with the help of close and effective cooperation with the parents and relatives of the child; therefore, the active participation of parents and relatives is a major factor.

 How Can Parents Help Their Implanted Child?